ArchiveBox/abx-spec-behaviors/README.md

 - `send some page content to an LLM with a prompt and store the response`
 - and more...

-We're aiming to foster easier collaboration of browser automation snippets like these between:
+We're aiming to foster easier collaboration & sharing of browser automation snippets between communities like these:

 #### Toolmakers
 - https://ArchiveBox.io